guberArmin/PG6301-1-20V-Exam/README.md

 - To go back, from any page to home page, just click on loot box icon, in upper left corner
 - On login you get welcome message in navigation bar, in upper right corner, next to number of loot boxes and amount of geons
+- In addition to above mentioned technologies, I used technologies from class (such as `nodejs`, `react`, `jest`...), but I feel that it would not be useful  to write each and every one of those as they are found also in `package.json`

 ### Bugs and challenges
 - Website has no known bugs.
 I did my best to write tests that are going to prevent mayor bugs.